 Blackheads, dilated pores, oily skin

 Blackheads are the result of too much sebum, and for most people, they are caused by skincare products.
-The skincare product with the most capacity to damage the skin barrier is a harsh cleanser.
+The skincare product with the highest capacity to damage the skin barrier is a harsh cleanser.
 When the natural protective oils of the skin are stripped, the skin is forced to produce more sebum to compensate.
 Another cause for blackheads and dilated pores is stress.
 Blackheads and whiteheads can also signify an acne-prone skin.

 Cleansing is an important step in skincare.
 If you wear oil-based makeup or SPF during the day, use a gentle oil-based makeup remover, then follow with a cleanser.
 A gentle cleanser is half the battle won in skin health, so choose your cleanser wisely.